-- If you miss an in-class application activity, you will have 36 hours to contact the TA and submit your completed work.
-After 36 hours, you will receive a score of 0 unless you have permission to follow a different schedule.
+- If you miss an in-class application activity, you will have until the start of the next class to contact the TA and submit your completed work.
+After this time, you will receive a score of 0 unless you have permission to follow a different schedule.
 See here for more details about Duke’s policies regarding class attendance and missed work.

-- Homework will be due at 12pm on the date indicated on the schedule.
+- Homework will be due at the start of class on the date indicated on the schedule.
 Late submissions will penalized 5 percentage points.
 For every 24 hours late after the missed deadline, an additional 5 percentage points will be deducted from the score.